alison-engfis/tidesat-gnssr/README.md

 ### Hello there 👋

-Check out my current task status:
+Check out my current tasks status:

 - 🔭 Working at CTA - UFRGS in the Cosmic Pampa project, as Bash Automation developer;
 - 🌱 Currently learning more of: